eufrizz/eufrizz.github.io/_posts/2024-06-03-underwater-robotics-difficult.markdown

 </div>
 <div class="caption"> Potting on the left, conformal coating on the right.
 Conformal coating tends to be less heavy duty and unsuited to prolonged immersion.</div>

-Now, that may seem like problem solved, but water is in fact a sneaky son of a bitch that will do anything to permeate what you once presumed were your impenetrable defences.
+Now, that may seem like problem solved, but water is in fact a cunning enemy that will do anything to permeate what you once presumed were your impenetrable defences.
 Your potting will be compromised by the wrong match of potting material and surface to bind to, bad surface preparation, air bubbles, curing, sneaky corners you forget to fill, movement, wicking through wires, and on and on.
 You then may only find out about it a month later, when after continued immersion your electronics start to mysteriously misbehave due the tiniest, slowest leak that has finally managed to wrangle its way in.
 If you’re lucky, you then realise you have a design flaw, and you can chuck out the batch of parts you potted that time because the rest of them will eventually fail in the same way, and try fix the issue for the next iteration.
 Most of the time, you don’t even realise the issue is due to water ingress and you go off blaming the electronics, or you suspect water but you’re stuck not being able to diagnose it because all you’ve got is a lump of goo that you can’t see into.

 An enclosure, usually sealed with a gasket or O-ring, tends to be a bit more forgiving in diagnosing and fixing leaks because you can pull it apart and see where the water is getting in.
 You can immersion test enclosures thoroughly before putting your expensive electronics in, simply checking for water ingress after a period of sustained immersion, or using a moisture detector.
 Pressure testing can also be done by pressurising or vacuuming the enclosure, and tracking the change in pressure over time with a sensor - this is probably the most robust technique for checking for leaks.